Oliver1096/Quant_Finances/README.md

 # Quantitative Finances applied to market risks and derivative products

-<p align="center">The most common definition of a derivative reads approximately as follows:</p>
+The most common definition of a derivative reads approximately as follows:

+<p align="center"><em>A derivative is a finantial instrument that derives its performance from the performance of an underlying asset</em></p>

-*A derivative is a finantial instrument that derives its performance from the performance of an underlying asset*.
+<p align="center"> \* A derivative is a finantial instrument that derives its performance from the performance of an underlying asset \* .</p>

 This definition despite being so widely quoted, can nonetheless be a bit troublesome.